 But that is certainly not all.
 When you become a FRAMES subscriber, you automatically get access to the entire suite of their digital offerings: FRAMES Digital companions, online Photography Masterclasses and the insider FRAMES Photo Community.

-It seems like FRAMES is set to become an impressive blend of printed and digital photography assets.
+It seems like slide photography on a large format digital picture frame is set to become an impressive blend of printed and digital photography assets.
 Tomasz’s idea is to create a passionate international photography community with the magazine and its additional digital components as its hub.

 You can become the member of FRAMES today for a monthly fee of $14 USD, benefiting from the early bird fee.
 Your membership will secure you annual access to 4 printed editions of FRAMES Magazine, 8 editions of FRAMES Digital Companions, 4 Photography Masterclasses and the private community and forums.
 Great value for your buck!